 That's it!
 ParseHub will run on a schedule for your specific project.

 You also need to have your spreadsheet refresh on a schedule.
-This will take a script written in the Google Script editor.
+This will take a script written in the Google Apps Script Editor.

 or this line for a CSV Wide